-Among pastors and theologians today, few have written more passionately and persuasively on the need to restore catechesis in the church today.
-A self-described "latter-day catechist," Dr. Packer stands in a small tradition of pastoral theologians—including people like C. S. Lewis, Francis Schaeffer, and John Stott—who wrote for a higher level but still non-specialist audience.
-One of the problems behind the contemporary failure to catechize, he recognized, was the multitude of books for either beginners in the faith or academic specialists, but not much else for folks in between.
-Packer saw his task as a "translator" of the wisdom of the Great Tradition, helping believers come to a greater understanding of their life in faith.
+Among evangelical pastors and theologians today, few have written more passionately and persuasively on the need to restore catechesis in the church today than J. I. Packer.
+A self-described "latter-day catechist," Dr. Packer stands in a small tradition of pastoral theologians—he named near contemporaries such as C. S. Lewis, Francis Schaeffer, and John Stott—who wrote for a higher-level but still non-specialist audience.
+That is, he produced literature for those engaged in adult catechesis.

 2014 Interview w/ Joel Scandrett (Trinity School for Ministry)